adityacd/miniproject1-is601-ak/gitflow.md

 1. Repository
+* A repository is like a folder for your project.
+* Your project's repository contains all of your project's files and stores each file's revision history.
+* You can also discuss and manage your project's work within the repository.

 2. Clone

 3. Fork
 * It is used to access the contents of the owner repository.

 4. Branch